ATOM study guides to support teaching and learning

 Study guides for English at all levels

-The guides support the exploration of films, documentaries and television programmes across year levels.
+The guides support the exploration of films, documentaries and television programs across year levels.
 In the collection, you’ll find titles of popular films based on plays, such as The Crucible by Arthur Miller and Jane Austen’s Pride and Prejudice.
 Titles for younger English students with ATOM guides include Ride Like a Girl, Storm Boy, Looking for Alibrandi and Freeman.
 Explore the secondary English collection

 A growing collection of high-quality content for your classes